themangomago/nostr-cli/nostr-nips.md

 Implementation
 --------------
+The value of a tag is defined as the first parameter of a tag after the tag name.

 A *parameterized replaceable event* is defined as an event with a kind `30000 <= n < 40000`.
 Upon a parameterized replaceable event with a newer timestamp than the currently known latest replaceable event with the same kind and first `d` tag value being received, the old event SHOULD be discarded and replaced with the newer event.
 A missing or a `d` tag with no value should be interpreted equivalent to a `d` tag with the value as an empty string.
 Events from the same author with any of the following `tags` replace each other: